fchastanet/bash-wsl-devenv/README.md

   - squizlabs/php_codesniffer
   - phpmd/phpmd
   - friendsofphp/php-cs-fixer
-- ZshProfile: instead of using BashProfile, you can use Zsh shell with
+- ShellZsh: instead of using ShellBash, you can use Zsh shell with
   - pre configured aliases
   - default variables PATH, ...
   - completions